mdroste/stata-fastreshape/README.md

 ssc install fastreshape
 ```

-3. A ZIP containing the program can be downloaded and manually placed on the user's adopath.
+3. A ZIP containing the program can be downloaded and manually placed on your adopath.

 Usage